jose-elias-alvarez/null-ls.nvim/doc/MAIN.md

 them via the `vim.diagnostic` API when available (falling back to the LSP handler on pre-0.6 versions).

-By default, null-ls publishes diagnostics to the buffer that triggered the LSP diagnostic (in most cases the active buffer).
-Specifying `filename` or `bufnr` overrides the default behavior and instead publishes diagnostics to the specified buffer.
+When `params.multiple_files` is true, specifying `filename` or `bufnr` publishes diagnostics to the specified buffer.
+Otherwise, null-ls publishes diagnostics to the buffer that triggered the LSP diagnostic (in most cases the active buffer).

 #### Formatting